BlockchainCommons/SmartCustodyBook/manuscript/0-preface.md

 This is the first of our [#SmartCustody](https://www.SmartCustody.com) best-practices white papers.
 To be informed of the release of future best-practices and other educational white papers and to learn about future workshops, subscribe to our email newsletter at [https://tinyletter.com/SmartCustody](https://tinyletter.com/SmartCustody).

+{id: why-cold-storage}

+## Why Cold Storage?

+Among the best practices outlined in this document is a cold-storage scenario for self-custody.

+Cold storage is primarily intended for digital-asset custodians who do not actively trade their digital assets.
+It offers a high level of protection for digital assets, because keys are secured offline or in hardware and _should_ _never be on networked computers._

+However, cold storage should be considered as an option for _everyone_ who is managing digital assets.
+It can be the secure foundation for a more complex scenario that also involves hot wallets, offering the maximum security for whatever percentage of funds don't need to be actively available at all times.

+A few questions can help you determine if you can move some of your funds from hot wallets to cold storage:

+1. How much quick liquidity do you need?
+2. How often are you moving your digital assets?
+3. How often are you exchanging your digital assets?

+After you answer these questions, you may discover that you don't actually need all of your funds to be always available.
+The remainder should then be moved off of exchanges into a cold-storage scenario, and the following can provide a model for that.

+Even if you determine that all of your funds must remain hot, our cold-storage scenario still suggests a variety of best practices for managing digital-asset keys, and does so in the context of risks and adversaries that can be used to model other scenarios.

 ## The #SmartCustody Team

 #SmartCustody is a project of [Blockchain Commons](https://www.BlockchainCommons.com), which supports blockchain infrastructure, internet security, and cryptographic research.